howtographql/howtographql/meta/writing-guidelines.md

 ## Document Format

 Your tutorial should be divided into shorter _chapters_.
 Each chapter needs to be a single markdown document.
-The name of each document has to be predended with the index of the chapter, starting at 0.
+The name of each document has to be prepended with the index of the chapter, starting at 0.

 [Here](https://github.com/howtographql/howtographql/tree/master/content/frontend/react-apollo) is what the example structure for the React+Apollo tutorial looks like: